crawl/qw/README.md

-  Where `<branch>` is the branch name reported by `you.where()`. qw will fully explore all levels in sequence in that branch as well as get any branch runes.
+  Where `<branch>` is the branch name reported by `you.where()`. qw will fully explore all levels in sequence in that branch as well as get any branch runes before proceeding to the next gameplan.

   Examples: `D`, `Lair`, `Vaults`

 * `<branch>:<range>`

   The <range> can be a single level or a range of levels separated with a dash.
-  The levels are fully explored in sequence, although qw will potentially explore just outside of the level range to find all stairs for levels in the range.
+  The levels in this range are fully explored in sequence, although qw will potentially explore just outside of the level range to find all stairs for levels in the range.
+If the range includes a level with a rune, qw will find this rune before considering the gameplan complete.
-  See notes below about exploration.

   Examples: `D:1-11`, `Swamp:1-3`, `Vaults:5`

 * `Rune:<branch>`

-  Go directly to the end level of `<branch>` and explore until the rune is found.
+  Go directly to the end level of `<branch>` and explore until the rune is obtained.
+This does not require full exploration of any level.

   Examples: `Rune:Swamp`, `Rune:Vaults`, `Rune:Geh`